someobserver/recurgence/README.md

 **Recurgent Field Theory**: rigorous mathematics showing how meaning behaves like a field with mass, curvature, and real-world dynamics.

 **<big>[The Architects](/architects/)</big>**
-Einstein, Gödel, Wheeler, and others who curved the field of understanding itself
+Einstein, Gödel, Noether, Turing, and others who mapped the field of understanding

 **<big>[Explanations](/explanations/)</big>**
 Key concepts decoded: from [recursion](/explanations/r/recursion/) to [wisdom](/explanations/w/wisdom/) to [semantic mass](/explanations/s/semantic-mass/)